Background on En-ROADS Dynamics🔗

 New energy sources (e.g., renewables and new zero-carbon energy sources) take decades (not years) to scale up sufficiently to compete with coal, oil, and gas globally.
 One of the main sources of these delays is that new energy infrastructure is only built when old infrastructure retires or there is a need to meet increased energy demand.

 Only about 6% of all the world’s energy infrastructure changes each year, since infrastructure like coal-fired power plants and oil refineries can be used for 30 or more years.
 So while new zero-carbon energy sources may make up the majority of the market share of new energy capital, it will take many years for the old capital to turn over and be retired.
-The climate is only helped when coal, oil, and gas is retired away, and in the absence of other interventions, that amount is relatively small — approximately 3% per year.
+The climate is only helped when coal, oil, and gas is retired, and in the absence of other interventions, that amount is relatively small — approximately 3% per year.

 This addresses questions such as: